zachjicha/mechO/README.md

 **Installation:**
 Make sure cmake and make are installed on your pi
-Install [wiringPi] on your pi{http://wiringpi.com/download-and-install/}
-As per [this Stack Overflow thread]{https://stackoverflow.com/questions/30424236/add-wiringpi-lib-to-cmake-on-raspberrypi}, create a file FindWiringPi.cmake with the following text:
+Install [wiringPi]{http://wiringpi.com/download-and-install/} on your pi As per [this Stack Overflow thread]{https://stackoverflow.com/questions/30424236/add-wiringpi-lib-to-cmake-on-raspberrypi}, create a file FindWiringPi.cmake with the following text:
 ```
 find_library(WIRINGPI_LIBRARIES NAMES wiringPi)